Choose the day of the month and how often (weekly, biweekly, monthly or semi-monthly) you want us to deduct your premiums.

 Otherwise, call us at 1-800-387-1963 and speak to a licensed insurance representative.

-Credit score will only be used on the rating of home insurance, except in the province of Quebec where it is also permitted for auto insurance.
+Credit score will only be used on the rating of home insurance, except in the provinces of Quebec and Alberta where it is also permitted for auto insurance.

 Using credit score as a rating factor gives us an opportunity to provide a more competitive premium to those clients with better than average credit scores.